ivan-korobkov/pdef/docs/language-guide.md

 A method is called an *interface method* when it returns another interface.
 Multiple chained methods form an *invocation chain*, i.e. `example.users().register("John Doe")`.

-Terminal methods can be marked as `@post` to distinguish between mutators and accessors.
-HTTP RPC sends these methods as POST requests.
-Non-post terminal methods can have `@query` arguments sent as an HTTP URL query. `@post` methods can have `@post` arguments sent as an HTTP POST form.

-- Interface methods must have unique names.
+- Methods must have unique names.
 - Method arguments must have unique names.
 - An argument must be of a data type.
-- Only terminal methods can be `@post`.
-- Only `@post` methods can have `@post` arguments.
-- Only non-post terminal methods can have `@query` arguments (i.e. `@post` and `@query` arguments can't be mixed in one method).
-- The last method of an invocation chain must be a terminal one.
+- The last method of an invocation chain must be terminal.
+- Terminal methods can be marked as `@post` to to distinguish between mutators and accessors.

 ```pdef
 interface Application {